National TA Network

 Rhode Island KIDS COUNT

-Rhode Island KIDS COUNT (RIKC) improves the health, safety, education, economic well-being, and development of Rhode Island's children.
-They provide independent, credible, and comprehensive information on Rhode Island's children.
-They bring individuals and organizations together to change or influence programs and public policies that improve children's lives.
+Rhode Island KIDS COUNT is a statewide policy organization that works to improve the health, safety, education, economic well-being, and development of Rhode Island's children.
+They provide independent, credible, and comprehensive information on Rhode Island's children and bring individuals and organizations together to change or influence programs and public policies that improve children's lives.

 T.E.A.C.H.
 Early Childhood® National Center